Yes, you really will want a pair of headphones with an active VU meter in each cup. Why? Because it’s just so damn cool.

 In the same way it’s impossible to talk about a Ferrari without mentioning the engine, or picking up a pair of Nike’s without expecting to see the swoosh on the side, a nostalgic volume unit (VU) meter is the defining aspect of Ashdown Engineering’s highly respected bass amps.
 They are seen glowing in the darkness on stages occupied by everyone from U2 to System of a Down.

 With this in mind, it’s only logical a VU meter should be built into the company’s new headphones.
-That’s right, the Meters by Ashdown OV-1 headphones have a real, working VU meter in each ear cup.
+That’s right, the Meters by Ashdown OV-1 headphones — which made their debut at CES — have a real, working VU meter in each ear cup.
 And it looks absolutely fantastic.